ringcentral/ringcentral-embeddable/docs/config/multiple-tabs.md

     * App will show connecting badge a while after user change active tab
     * Performance issue when user change active tab fast
     * At Firefox, app can't disconnect web phone successfully at active page unloaded.
 So it maybe show too many connection error.

+## Option 3: shared worker for multiple tabs

+From v3.0.0-alpha.2, we have updated web phone module to use shared worker for web phone connection.
+It will support multiple tabs by default, no need to set any option.